-First, throughout the Old and New Testament, references to wine are always references to the fermented drink, not to unfermented juice.
+First, throughout the Old and New Testament, biblical references to wine are always references to the fermented drink, not to unfermented juice.
 In both Hebrew and Greek, the Bible uses different words for grape juice than for wine.
-For example, in Numbers we find both words used together in the same context:
+In fact, in Numbers we find both words used together in the same verse:

-In this verse we find the word "wine" used in the first half of the verse, while "grape juice" is used in the second half of the verse.
+In this verse, Moses used one Hebrew word for "wine" (yayin) in the first half of the verse and a different Hebrew word for "grape juice" (enav) in the second half of the verse.
 The words "wine" and "grape juice" are different Hebrew words with different meanings.
-One refers to an alcoholic drink (wine), while the other refers to a nonalcoholic drink (grape juice).
-Therefore, we can see that the Bible uses the word "wine" to mean something other than grape juice.
+One refers to an alcoholic drink (yayin), while the other refers to a nonalcoholic drink (enav).

-Secondly, in the New Testament we find further proof that the word wine refers to an alcoholic beverage in the story of the wedding in Cana, where the headwaiter compliments the bridegroom on serving high quality wine near the end of the celebration:
+We find further proof that the word wine refers to an alcoholic beverage in the story of the wedding in Cana, where the headwaiter compliments the bridegroom on serving high-quality wine near the end of the celebration:

 In John 2, the headwaiter at the wedding was pleasantly surprised to discover that the new wine was the better wine (because it was the product of Jesus' miracle).
 By the circumstances and the nature of his remark, we must conclude that the "wine" in this story was the alcoholic drink, not merely unfermented grape juice.
 No guest would have reason to notice differences in the quality of unfermented grape juice (all grape juice is the same), nor would a host have any reason to hold back "better" grape juice for later in the evening.
 Only alcoholic wine varies in quality in the way the story suggests.
 Undoubtedly, the headwaiter was impressed by Jesus' wine-making skills, not His juice-making skills.

-Furthermore, in ancient times it was virtually impossible to store unfermented grape juice.
-Without refridgeration or preservatives, grape juice quickly sours and becomes rancid.
+Historically speaking, we know that all drink of the vine was fermented because in ancient times it was virtually impossible to store unfermented grape juice.
+Without refrigeration or preservatives, grape juice quickly sours and becomes rancid.
 So in Jesus' day, the safe way to store grape juice was to ferment it, because the alcohol in the wine prevented the juice from spoiling.
 This is why Jews often cut their wine with water to diminish the alcoholic effect, allowing them to drink more but without becoming drunk.

 So any claims that Jesus and the disciples drank only unfermented grape juice instead of alcohol are false and wishful thinking by those opposed to alcohol.
-We know Jesus drank wine (as did His disciples) by the the clear teaching of scripture.
-Therefore, when someone teaches that drinking alcohol is sinful (apart from drukenness), they are misinterpreting scripture, misrepresenting Jesus actions, and trampling the liberty of other Christians.
+We know Jesus drank wine (as did His disciples) by the clear teaching of scripture.
+Therefore, when someone teaches that drinking alcohol is sinful (apart from drunkenness), they are misinterpreting scripture, misrepresenting Jesus' actions, and trampling the liberty of other Christians.